 Package-manager compatibility fixes — pnpm 11 monorepo installs, byte-identical bun lockfiles, and a vendored engine sync to 1.23.0 — plus a transpile-cache correctness fix.

-[!IMPORTANT] The transpile cache re-warms once after upgrading.
+The transpile cache re-warms once after upgrading.
 The cache key now includes a compile-time build-id, so the first run after upgrading recompiles and re-warms the cache.
 It is a one-time, expected step — subsequent runs hit the cache as before. (#85)

-nub add <pkg>@<version>) runs a version-aware OSV query instead of a name-only one, so an exact pin of a version known to be malicious is caught at add time. (#84)
+The malicious-package check on exact pins is now version-aware.
+With the 1.23.0 engine sync, installing an exact version (nub add <pkg>@<version>) runs a version-aware OSV query instead of a name-only one, so an exact pin of a version known to be malicious is caught at add time. (#84)

 Package manager